-While you may need to retain counsel for legal advice during the process of a divorce with minor children, especially if you have questions about whether you are in a covenant marriage, our proficient team can handle the document preparation and even some of the complex issues that may arise.
+If you don’t need legal advice and are ready to have your divorce documents prepared, our proficient team can handle the document preparation and even some of the complex issues that may arise.
 Why spend thousands of dollars in attorney’s fees when you only need assistance drafting standard documents?
 We offer the same services without the hefty hourly rates.
 From filling out your divorce petition to ensuring everything is filed on time we can assist with all your document preparation needs within Arizona.
-Arizona Statewide Paralegal also offers the convenience of in-person consultations for those clients who feel more comfortable handling these types of legal matters in person.
+AZ Statewide Paralegal also offers the convenience of in-person consultations for those clients who feel more comfortable handling these types of legal matters in person.

 As you conduct research online, you will see search results for many different legal businesses in the state that advertise their document preparation services.
 However, that is where most of their services end.
 These agencies offer no additional benefits beyond filling out your necessary forms.
 Once the preparation of your documents is completed, you will be expected to figure out how to handle everything else that needs to be completed.
 This can include filing the necessary documents with the appropriate court and, in some cases, hiring a process server to serve any necessary parties.
 These other document preparation agencies will not assist with any other pending issues, either.
 This means that if you have any additional questions on a specific process or need to know how to file the documents properly, you will incur additional fees from a completely different legal service.